• Skip to main content

 My child won’t eat fruit.
 Why don’t’ you just bring some fruit for your kid?

-The simple fact is that most kids are not going to choose fruit over a Fruit Roll-Up if given the chance.
-And don’t underestimate your child: You’d be surprised at the effect that positive peer pressure has on kids.
+You’d be surprised at the effect that positive peer pressure has on kids.
 They’re more likely to eat something new or different if they see their friends chowing down on it too.
-But if you’d prefer that your child have something else, give it to them in the car on the way home.
+But if you’d prefer that your child have something else, that’s okay too.
+Give it to them in the car on the way home.

 Why do we even need snacks?